drvinaymanohar/Vinaymanohar/README.md

 - 👋 Hi, I’m Vinay Manohar (Dr.VINAY.M, Ph.D)
           Faculty of Geoinformatics, University of Mysore
 - 👀 I’m interested in learning new stacks of Geospatial Tech.
+- 👀 Practitioner of Data Science and Big Data Management (End-to-End)
 - 📫 You can reach me at https://www.linkedin.com/in/drvinaymanohar/

 <!---